tnnguyen57/hello-world/README.md

 # hello-world
-My site for application of AI in cyber security
+My site for application of AI in cybersecurity
+I am starting to learn about AI and cybersecurity